Leeroy-Steele/Leeroy-Steele/README.md

 I am now working as an assistant trainer for Institute Of Data on their part time software engineering course

 My top projects in here are
-* Leebay (Fullstack)
+* Leebay (Fullstack project similar to Ebay)
-* Nelson Portable Coolrooms
+* Nelson Portable Coolrooms (freelance React front end project)
-* Squish the Alien
+* Squish the Alien (Front end fun project - browser game)
-* Rick and Morty Character Cards
+* Rick and Morty Character Cards (Front End & Full stack variations)

+My ambition is to land a career as a full stack developer